Skip to content

 Adaptive Learning

-LangChain memory modules are static utilities.
-They buffer, truncate, or summarize, but they don't learn from interaction patterns or adjust retrieval behavior over time.
+LangChain and LangGraph memory modules are persistence utilities.
+They checkpoint state and store data, but they don't learn from interaction patterns or adjust retrieval behavior over time.

-MetaMemory's 7-layer cognitive architecture adapts retrieval weights based on what the agent actually uses, resolves contradictions between old and new information (83% accuracy), and builds a progressively richer understanding of user preferences and context.
+MetaMemory's multi-stage cognitive architecture adapts retrieval weights based on what the agent actually uses, resolves contradictions between old and new information, and builds a progressively richer understanding of user preferences and context.

 When to Choose Which